Coping in Times of Tragedy

 - Drain of joy or energy.

 - Increased sensitivity to loud noises, crowds or social engagement.

 Self-care is going to be a vital piece of healing as we grieve.
-Honoring our emotions and making space even for the uncomfortable ones, is important to our healing process.
+Honoring our emotions and making space even for the uncomfortable ones, is important when coping with tragedy.

-Here are some ways you can take care of yourself in times of tragedy:
+Here are some ways you can take care of yourself when coping with tragedy: